PieEditor/PIE/src/back/api.md

 #### Authentication

-The access token should be passed in the URL's query string.
-For compatibility reasons, it can be passed in the request's body encoded in JSON.
+The access token should be passed using cookie mechanism.

+	Cookie: Cookie:token={token}

 A 401 "Unauthorized" response is sended back if the access token is not provided or does not correspond to an authenticated user.

 ### Error Codes